Tips for Traveling With Toddlers

 - Water bottles.
 Keep your kids well hydrated during car trips through hot summer places.
 Thirsty kids are cranky kids.

 Nothing is more exciting for a child than a trip on a plane.
 But it seems younger infants don’t share this joy.
-When flying with a family, here are some ways you can make it more fun for kids, and more comfortable for babies:
+When traveling with toddlers, here are some ways you can make it more fun for the older tots, and more comfortable for younger babies:

 - Feed babies during the plane’s ascent and descent.
 Save the feeding for when the plane lifts off the ground.
 This way your baby will be sucking and swallowing during the entire ascent of the airplane, and baby’s ears will stay more comfortable.
 The descent typically causes more ear discomfort, so be sure to start feeding baby when you feel the descent begin.
 A pacifier isn’t enough; baby needs to be sucking and swallowing.

 - Need to pass some time while waiting to board the plane?
-Bring your child’s favorite balls or other rolling toys, sit on the floor and roll them back and forth.
+Bring your child’s favorite balls or other rolling toys, sit on the floor and roll them back and forth when traveling with toddlers.

 - Bring along some toy airplanes or other vehicles.
 Create your own “airport” together on the floor while you wait.

-- Bring a few of baby’s interactive books to pass the time while you wait and while you fly.
-An airplane book is sure to be a big hit.
+- Bring a few of baby’s interactive books.
+This will help pass the time while you wait and while you fly.
+An airplane book is sure to be a big hit when traveling with toddlers.

 - Let your kids bring their own “luggage.”
 A backpack filled with toys, water bottles and snacks will help your child feel more grownup and better behaved in the hectic airport.